xishunliao/xishunliao.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: "Website in Construction"
+title: "in Construction"
 date: 2024-06-05
 type: landing

 design:
   # Default section spacing
-  spacing: "6rem"
+  spacing: "5rem"

 sections:
   - block: resume-biography-3